 - Press Power and a prompt message appears.
-Press Power a second time to turn the projector off. - The Power indicator light flashes orange and the lamp shuts down, the fans continue to run for approximately 90 seconds to cool down the projector.

-If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press Power a second time to turn the projector off. - 2.
+The Power indicator light flashes orange and the lamp shuts down, the fans continue to run for approximately 90 seconds to cool down the projector. - To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
+See "Quick Cooling (off)" on page 32 for details. - 3.
+Disconnect the power cord from the wall socket. - Do not unplug the power cord before the projector shutdown sequence is complete or during the 90-second cooling down process. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
 Press Power again to start the projector after the fans stop.